 Sign up now to join our "Community"

 During this time of uncertainty and social distancing we encourage you not forget your "Tithes and Offerings".
 Many options are available to help you satisfy this service to God: 1) drop your Tithe in P.O.
 Box 187 at the Plano Post Office.
-2) Mail in your Tithe to 116 N. Hale St. Plano, Il 60545 3) Bring your Tithe the next time your at church.
-4) Click the "Donate Now" button and send your Tithe electronically.
-Your support and contributions will enable us to meet our goals and improve conditions.
-Your generous donation will fund our mission.
+2) Mail in your Tithe to 116 N. Hale St. Plano, Il 60545 3) Click the "Donate Now" button and send your Tithe electronically.
+Your support and contributions will enable us to meet our financial goals and improve conditions.
+Please "Support Our Mission" with your generous donation.

 "Encountering the Story" 9:30 am Sunday morning